Greek Island Ferry

 their fancy hotels, or the little old ladies

-themselves have built fancy hotels.
+themselves have built fancy hotels and hired guys to bring them customers.
 More critical

 though to the difficulty in island hopping is the